vietj/vertx-loom/README.md

-# Vert.x Loom incubator
+# Vert.x Virtual Threads incubator

-Incubator for Loom prototypes.
+Incubator for [virtual threads (JEP 425)](https://openjdk.org/jeps/425) prototypes with Vert.x

-This PoC is based on the [Async/Await support by August Nagro](https://github.com/AugustNagro/vertx-async-await).

-## Vert.x Loom
+## Virtual Thread Context

 Use virtual threads to write asynchronous Vert.x code that looks like it is synchronous.